2019 NORTHEAST STUDENT CHEMISTRY RESEARCH CONFERENCE

-The 20th annual Northeast Student Chemistry Research Conference will be held at Northeastern University on Saturday, April 14th.
+The 21st Annual Northeast Student Chemistry Research Conference (NSCRC) will be held on Saturday, May 4th 2019 at Simmons University.

 The Northeast Student Chemistry Research Conference (NSCRC) is organized for students by students.
 It is devoted to the research of undergraduate, graduate, and post-doctoral chemistry students, providing an opportunity for students to share their work in a relaxing atmosphere.
 The day-long event features student poster and oral research presentations, awards, and catered lunch.
 The conference encourages students to network and get feedback from their peers.
 The 1st NSCRC was held April 24, 1999 at the Massachusetts Institute of Technology (MIT).